 While injury from lightning strikes has increased since 1940, fatalities have decreased dramatically.
 In fact, lightning deaths have become exceedingly rare relative to other weather phenomena, but they still occur.
 The most dangerous lightning strikes are those that occur when our guard is down; lightning strikes from a sky that appears to be clear and the nearest thunderstorm on radar is many miles away.
-This is called anvil lightning and has been referred to as “lightning from the blue.”
+This is called anvil lightning and has been referred to as a “bolt from the blue.”
 Technically, that type of lighting isn’t “from the blue” at all (assuming “blue” is meant to suggest that the sky was cloud-free when the strike occurred).
 Rather, all lightning emanates from the clouds of thunderstorms.
 Most lightning strikes occur within or in very close proximity to the thunderstorm producing it; however, anvil lighting can occur dozens — even a hundred or more — miles away from the parent thunderstorm.

 Quick Lightning Facts

 - There is no such thing as “heat lightning”

 - Calculating the time from lightning to thunder applies only to that one strike; it says nothing about the “distance to the storm”

 - Lightning can strike more than 100 miles from the parent thunderstorm

 The anvil gets its name from a tool used for thousands of years — the blacksmith anvil.
 Smith anvils are very heavy blocks on which hot metals can be hammered into desired shapes.
 The classic thunderstorm typically acquires a shape similar to a blacksmith anvil, hence the shared name.
 All thunderstorms have an anvil, but not all thunderstorm anvils look the same.